JawDri/Unsupervised-Domain-Adaptation-without-Source-Data-for-Estimating-Occupancy-and-Recognizing-Activiti/README.md

-This repository contains the codes for the Unsupervised Domain Adaptation without Source Data for Estimating Occupancy and Recognizing Activities in Smart Buildings.
+This repository contains the codes for the Unsupervised Domain Adaptation without Source Data for Estimating Occupancy and Recognizing Activities in Smart Buildings paper.